 This notice specifically covers how data is used by our finance department.

-- The purpose of the Finance department
+- The purpose of processing

 The Finance department provides a range of services to the charity including financial planning, accounting, budgeting, financial systems and controls, and payments.